How to Make a Christmas Tree with Family Ornaments Look Beautiful (Sentimental + Stylish!)

 And here in the living room in a past year, I used solid color ball ornaments in white, silver, and red to unify the tree.
 This is a large tree, so it has more nonsentimental ornaments than I would usually do for a family ornament tree.
 But you can see that the ribbon and cohesive ornaments can really dress up the overall look of the tree!

 If you want the family Christmas tree to take a nod from the designer theme trees, give it the same kind of treatment with the tree topper.
+Even a family ornament tree can feel intentional with a pretty topper.

+Try combining bows, picks, and greenery for a designer-style tree topper.
 Here I’ve used a group of berry picks and a couple of bows.
 The picks also give this tree that little extra height I wish it had for this ceiling.

 This simple wreath bow method in the post, “How to Make an Easy Bow for a Wreath in Minutes ” can also be used on the top of the tree.
 Add 2-4 bows and make them look like one big one!